Conformal e-prediction: Cross-conformal e-predictors

-\begin{remark} Intuitively, using CCEP in the online mode defeats the purpose of cross-conformal prediction: once we process $x_1,y_1,\dots,x_n,y_n$, we would like to apply the rules that we have found (see item \ref{it:rule-1} on p.~\pageref{it:rule-1}) to a large number of new objects rather than just one.
-But more realistic settings are also more complicated. \end{remark}
+\begin{remark} Proposition~\ref{prop:time} continues to hold for cross-conformal e-predictors and, therefore, it gives its time-wise property of validity in the online mode.
+However, the online mode entails a massive loss of their computational efficiency.
+Intuitively, using cross-conformal e-prediction in the online mode defeats the purpose of cross-conformal prediction: once we process $x_1,y_1,\dots,x_n,y_n$, we would like to apply the rule that we have found (see item \ref{it:rule-1} on p.~\pageref{it:rule-1}) to a large number of new objects rather than just one.
+There are more complicated settings of ``weak teachers'' (along the lines of \cite[Sect.~3.3]{Vovk/etal:2022book}) that combine cross-conformal e-prediction with time-wise validity in useful ways, but we will not discuss them further in this paper. \end{remark}